FIRST-YEAR FARMERS FOR 2023 FIELD SEASON

 First-Year Farmers work Monday through Friday, 8+ hours per day, and are also responsible for two Saturday farmers markets per month, and occasional irrigation duties after-hours.
 We average a 40-hour work week over the season, with slightly shorter weeks in spring and fall, and slightly longer weeks at the height of summer.
 Our field season is March - December.

+The First-Year Farmer program at Mountain Bounty Farm is challenging, highly sought after, and immensely rewarding.
 The vast majority of Mountain Bounty alumni go on to either work at other farms or start their own farms.

-First-year farmers who excel in their first season may be offered management positions and permanent employment here at Mountain Bounty.
+First-Year Farmers who excel in their first season may be offered management positions and permanent employment here at Mountain Bounty.

+Prior farm experience is preferred, but not a requirement.
 Successful candidates have experience with some type of outdoor labor and/or a strong athletic background.
 We are also looking for people who are serious about farming as a career.
 This is a top notch training opportunity for someone who is ready to take on the challenge.
 We are looking for people who are organized, curious, outgoing and personable, wacky and fun, and very motivated.

 Applicants should be able to work hard and fast in all weather (it can be cold and wet here in spring and fall, and summer temps are very hot) do heavy lifting, standing, bending, and lots of walking.
 Although we keep the work varied, farming is inherently challenging.
 Ideal candidates are committed to the farming lifestyle and all that it entails.